open-xml-templating/docxtemplater/docs/source/errors.rst

 Error Schema
 ------------

-All errors thrown by docxtemplater have the following schema:
+All errors thrown by docxtemplater follow this schema:

 .. code-block:: text